Let's look at a few examples of queuing theory as it applies to a queue management system.

 Virtual digital queues

-Options of email and text alerts when their turn arrives allows buyers to get on with other tasks, removing a great deal of the anxiety that comes with queuing.
+Options of email and text alerts when their turn arrives allows buyers to get on with other tasks, removing a great deal of the anxiety over wait times that comes with people queuing.

 Additional methods of reducing anxiety and improving user experience include distraction techniques, such as in-queue entertainment or upselling other product lines.
 It's also an opportunity to educate your shoppers about your full range of services and any bonus offers or services they're entitled to claim.